Skip to content

 ldev portal inventory sites --site /actualitat --with-structures --limit 20

 This scoped inventory is the exact view to use before pruning.
-For the full command reference and output semantics, see Data and Deploy Commands.
+For the full command reference, see Data and Deploy Commands.

 Once you know which folders are oversized, run a dry-run prune: